lsandini/cgmsim/README.md

 2) Installing dependencies

+Enter the installation directory of your choice with the cd command (cd = change directory):

+cd cgmsim  *or* cd cgmsim2

 In your linux terminal, type : __bash install_dependencies.sh__.
+Your password will be requires.
 You might see warnings during the installation and it might take a little while.
-Just wait for the process to complete.
+Disregard them and just wait for the process to complete.

 3) Setting up your personal environment